oltsa/ingestion-service/README.md

 *   **The "Write Path" (High-Throughput Data Ingestion):**
     The process would no longer be a single, long-running job.
 The service's responsibility would change fundamentally:
     1. A **Cloud Run** job is triggered by a file upload to **GCS**, receiving an event from **Pub/Sub**.
-    2. Its *only* job is to parse the file and stream the raw, un-aggregated data—one record per valid email—into a high-throughput ingestion service.
-The right tool for this is **Google BigQuery's Streaming API**.
-This is not a database update; it's a fire-and-forget append operation designed for massive scale.
-Redis would not be used here, as it is not an optimal tool for ingesting raw event streams.
+    2. Its *only* job is to parse the file and stream the raw, un-aggregated data—one record per valid email—into a high-throughput ingestion service. **Google BigQuery's Streaming API** can be used.

 *   **The "Read Path" (On-Demand Analytics):**
     With raw data flowing into BigQuery, the `GET /top-senders` endpoint would be part of a **separate "Metrics API" service**.
 Its job is to execute a simple SQL query against for e.g the BigQuery table on demand:
     This leverages BigQuery's power to perform analytics across terabytes of data in seconds, completely decoupling the query logic from the ingestion process.

 *   **The "Monitoring Path" (Job Status):**